The Miami Open is a tennis tournament that usually takes place in March each year in Miami Gardens, Florida, USA.

 Past champions of the ATP event include Roger Federer, Andy Murray, and Pete Sampras while past champions of the WTA event include Ashleigh Barty, Kim Clijsters, and Steffi Graf.

-Andre Agassi and Novak Djokovic hold the record for most men’s singles titles with 6 Miami titles each, while Serena Williams holds the record for most women’s singles titles in Miami with a total of 8 titles to her name.
+Andre Agassi and Novak Djokovic hold the record for most men’s singles titles with six Miami titles each, while Serena Williams holds the record for most women’s singles titles in Miami with a total of eight titles to her name.

 Men’s Singles

-Carlos Alcaraz is the current champion in the Men’s Singles event following his 7–5, 6–4 victory over Casper Ruud in the 2022 Men’s Singles final.
+Daniil Medvedev is the current champion in the men’s singles event following his 7–5, 6–3 victory over Jannik Sinner in the 2023 men’s singles final (see match highlights below).

 Year | Winner | Runner Up | Score in Final |